Xtremilicious/projectlearn-project-based-learning/README.md

 - Build a Simple HTTP Server with Java
 - Build an Android Flashlight App
 - Spring Boot App with User Authentication

+## Python:
+- Build a Reddit Bot using Python
+- Create a Simple Python Text Editor
+- A BitTorrent client in Python
+- Barcode & QR Code Scanner using Python & OpenCV
+- Build the Game of Life using Python

 ## React:
 - Social Networking Website using React